 Jake Anderson is an adventure photographer who scours the land in search of incredible places to shoot.
 Here are 11 of his favourite locations to photograph in New South Wales.

 The selling point of the entire Blue Mountains and one of the top 5 most visited places in Australia.
-Also one of the easier places to get to, so a perfect one to start with.
+Also one of the easier places to get to, only a 1.5 hour drive from Sydney, so it’s a perfect place to start.

-The canyons and crags require a little more experience than just hiking capabilities but there are a range of tour providers in Katoomba with the capabilities to get virtually anyone into these mystical places.
+The canyons and crags require a little more experience than just hiking capabilities but there’s a range of tour providers in Katoomba with the capabilities to get virtually anyone into these mystical places.

 Kosci is a place that possesses incredible beauty no matter the season, whether you’re hiking through summer or skiing in winter.
 You’ll be able to capture a variety of colours and shapes, textures and perspectives and you’ll have the time and the space to practice your new craft in this stunning yet under-visited location.